GSA/digitalcorps.gsa.gov/_blogs/driving-long-covid-innovation-with-health-plus-human-centered-design.md

 image: driving-long-covid-innovation-with-health-plus-human-centered-design.png
 author: Kristen Honey, Kathleen Carroll, Michael Iademarco
 published_at: "2022-11-21"
-summary: "Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Dictum non consectetur a erat nam.
-Tempor commodo ullamcorper a lacus vestibulum sed arcu non odio.
-Facilisis magna etiam tempor orci eu.
-Consectetur purus ut faucibus pulvinar elementum."
+summary: "U.S. Digital Corps Fellow Kathleen Carroll and her team introduce the Health+ Long COVID Report, which  centers the voices of people living with Long COVID and was written with over 1,000 hours of interviews, workshops, and research.
+The report provides an opportunities framework and recommendations for advancing equitable change."
 external_url: "https://www.hhs.gov/blog/2022/11/21/driving-long-covid-innovation-with-health-plus-human-centered-design.html"
-tags: ['Tag1', 'Tag2', 'Tag3']
+tags: ['HHS', 'Design', 'Health']
 type: Blog
 ---
 *This post was originally published on the [U.S. Department of Health and Human Services blog](https://www.hhs.gov/blog/2022/11/21/driving-long-covid-innovation-with-health-plus-human-centered-design.html).

 Kristen Honey is the Chief Data Scientist and Executive Director of InnovationX at the Office of the Assistant Secretary for Health (OASH), Kathleen Carroll is a U.S. Digital Corps Fellow at OASH, and Michael Iademarco is the Rear Admiral and Assistant Surgeon General at the United States Public Health Service Commissioned Corps and the Deputy Assistant Secretary for Science and Medicine at OASH.*

 **Summary**: Long COVID is real.
 We’re using the Health+ Human-Centered Design approach to learn from those experiencing it firsthand and find solutions.